 Religious and Spiritual Life sponsors a variety of programs to encourage interfaith dialogue and understanding.
 These include occasional brown-bag luncheon discussions, interfaith meals, and celebrations during many religious holidays.

-Active student organizations that fall under Religious and Spiritual Life include: Hillel Society, DiscipleMakers Christian Fellowship, Muslim Students’ Association, Newman Association (Roman Catholic), Fellowship of Christian Athletes, Interfaith Council, Buddhist Meditation, various Christian Bible studies, TALL (a student-led grief group), Young Life, and others.
+Active student organizations that fall under Religious and Spiritual Life include: Hillel Society, DiscipleMakers Christian Fellowship, Muslim Students’ Association, Newman Association (Roman Catholic), Fellowship of Christian Athletes, Interfaith Council, Buddhist Meditation, various Christian Bible studies, Young Life, an Interfaith Book Club, and others.
 These groups are available for members of the Lafayette community to worship, learn and find supportive friends who share their spiritual tradition.

-Facilities for religious life activities include Colton Chapel, Interfaith Chapel in Hogg Hall, Hillel House at 524 Clinton Terrace, Newman House at 119 McCartney St., and Muslim Prayer Room in Hogg Hall.
+Facilities for religious life activities include Colton Chapel, Interfaith Chapel in Hogg Hall, Hillel House at 524 Clinton Terrace, the Muslim Prayer Room in Hogg Hall, and many classes and residential spaces reserved for use by religious and spiritual life organizations.
 Students may refer to the Religious and Spiritual Life home page for a list of off-campus places of worship and other information about the office’s programs.
-Additionally, students can email Chaplain Alex Hendrickson at firstname.lastname@example.org with questions or to request an appointment to meet.
+Additionally, students can email Chaplain Alex Hendrickson at email@example.com with questions or to request an appointment to meet.

 Living on campus is expressly related to the academic mission of the College.
 Membership in a residential academic community provides unique opportunities for enhanced learning and personal growth.
 Students are required to live in College housing unless they request and receive permission to live off campus or commute from their parents’ home.